IT-1025 Information Technology Concepts for Programmers

 3 Credits

 Introduction to mobile development using the Android Software Development Kit (SDK).
 Focuses on the skills required to design, develop and publish applications for the Android platform.
-Covers the fundamentals of Android application development including designing an application, implementing specific framework components such as a splash screen and main menu, how to handle user interaction and make an application available in the Android market.
+Covers the fundamentals of Android application development including designing an application, implementing specific framework components, and handling user interaction.
+Students are required to have a machine capable of downloading, installing, and running the latest version of Android Studio.

 Lecture: 2 hours.
 Laboratory: 2 hours